Research Postgraduate Degree Programme (MPhil and PhD)

 Before submitting applications online, interested applicants ought to contact the proposed supervisor(s) whose research expertise is suitable with the research project proposed.

-All applicants are expected to submit a detailed research proposal which should typically contain the title of the proposed research, an introduction to their topic, a literature review section, and pertinent bibliography of no more than 2,000 words as a single supporting document through the Online Application System.
+Applicants are expected to submit a detailed research proposal which should typically contain the title of the proposed research, an introduction to their topic, a literature review section, and pertinent bibliography of no more than 2,000 words as a single supporting document through the Online Application System.
 Applications should be submitted to the Graduate School via the Online Application System.
 Supporting documents need to be uploaded by applicants before the deadline.
-For admission details, please visit here.
+For admission details, please visit HERE.

 General Coursework Requirement

 In addition to a traditional one-to-one mode of supervision, the incorporation of coursework into the MPhil/PhD programmes serves to provide a form of structured supervision.
-The general coursework requirements by the Graduate School are available at the Graduate School website.
+The general coursework requirements by the Graduate School are available HERE.

 Candidates for the MPhil/PhD programmes are required by our Centre to take 3 elective courses from the list below to be decided in consultation with the candidates’ supervisors and with their prior approval.
 Students who have completed these requirements during their MPhil studies will not need to take any additional courses during their 3-year PhD course.